japila-books/spark-sql-internals/docs/spark-sql-SpecificParquetRecordReaderBase.md

 | Description

 | [[sparkSchema]] `sparkSchema`
-| Spark link:spark-sql-StructType.adoc[schema]
+| Spark spark-sql-StructType.md[schema]

-Initialized when `SpecificParquetRecordReaderBase` is requested to <<initialize, initialize>> (from the value of link:spark-sql-ParquetFileFormat.adoc#org.apache.spark.sql.parquet.row.requested_schema[org.apache.spark.sql.parquet.row.requested_schema] configuration as set when `ParquetFileFormat` is requested to link:spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues[build a data reader with partition column values appended])
+Initialized when `SpecificParquetRecordReaderBase` is requested to <<initialize, initialize>> (from the value of spark-sql-ParquetFileFormat.md#org.apache.spark.sql.parquet.row.requested_schema[org.apache.spark.sql.parquet.row.requested_schema] configuration as set when `ParquetFileFormat` is requested to spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues[build a data reader with partition column values appended])
 |===

 === [[initialize]] `initialize` Method